What is a MiWARN?

 How does MiWARN help?

-MiWARN provides water and wastewater utilities with:
+MiWARN provides members with:

 - A Mutual Aid Agreement and process for sharing emergency resources among water and wastewater agencies statewide.